Wild Me is a 501(c)(3) non-profit organization registered in the United States. We are based in Portland, Oregon in the historic Kenton Neighborhood.

 DREW BLOUNT, Software Engineer

-JASON HOLMBERG, Director
+JASON HOLMBERG, Director of Engineering and Chief Scientist

 |Jason Holmberg has logged thousands of hours of development time on Wildbook and Wildbook for Whale Sharks.
 As Wild Me’s Information Architect, he has designed and implemented new tools to support digital pattern recognition (computer vision + artificial intelligence) for whale sharks, humpback whales, and sperm whales.
 Using Jason’s tools, our projects have been able to categorize and manage a large amount of wildlife data and to identify individual animals from multiple photos taken by different researchers many years apart.
 Jason was lead author and population modeler for two widely lauded papers covering whale shark population trajectories at Ningaloo Marine Park in Western Australia, demonstrating that citizen science data can provide improved insight and population models through greater acquisition of high quality data.